denten-books/plain-text/3-format.md

 Despite its formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.
 Instead, we erroneously consign it to the ornamental "formatting" layer of document structure.
 We do so at our peril.
-Unlike passive decorative elements like fleurons, daggers and pilcrows, box drawings, and other dingbats the programmatic sign actively molds text to context.
+More intrusive than passive decorative elements like fleurons, daggers, and pilcrows, the programmatic sign actively molds text to context.
 At the maximally blunt limit of its capabilities, format governs access.
 For example, a command can selectively render some words and sentences visible on the screen while suppressing others.
 The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
 Code, in that sense, can determine its audience, privileging certain voices and modes of reading over others.
 It is in the sense of audience selection that the programmatic sign acquires its non-representational, tactical character.
 Stripped of references, resemblances, and designations the programmatic sign commands and controls.[^ln3-bdrld]

 [^ln3-bdrld]: Recall the Baudrillard quote from the beginning of the last chapter [@baudrillard_simulacra_1994, 139-40].

-Unlike figurative language, machine control languages function in the imperative.
+Unlike figurative description, machine control languages function in the imperative.
 They do not stand for action---they are action.
-More binding than the "speech acts" J.L.
-Austin, control codes arrange and regulate.
-Code is an exercise of power, not its representation.
+More binding than what J.L.
+Austin has called "speech acts"---edicts like "I pronounce you husband and wife" and commitments like "I do"---control codes ensure regulation.
+Code in that sense is an exercise of power, not its representation.
 The difference between representation and control is one of brute force.
 It lies in the distinction between a restraining order and physical restraint.
 A restraining order *signifies* the calling forth of codified power.
 Physical restraints like handcuffs *enact* the exercise of codified power.
 Like all violence they do not stand for anything.
 The handcuffs simply contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.

 Code acts similarly to shape the word.
 Located somewhere between the screen and the storage medium, formats relate matter to content.
 They are techniques